BESaw/sqliteflow.github.io/index.md

 ## Introduction
-SQLiteFlow is a cross-platform SQLite editor which could be running on Mac and iOS devices.
-It's an intuitive, stable and reliable to use application.
-It's very nice to see that SQLiteFlow could be one of your favorite apps.
+SQLiteFlow is an intuitive, stable, reliable to use and cross-platform SQLite editor for Mac and iOS devices.

 ## Platform
 macOS 10.12+ / [iOS 11.0+](iOS)